cneiderer/cneiderer.github.io.old/_posts/Project2.md

 categories:
 tags: metis exploratory_data_analysis
 ---
-# Where should street teams be placed in NYC?

 ## Background Info

 Project Benson consists of playing the part of a data science consultant to the WomenTechWomenYes (WTWY), whose charter is to increase support and awareness for women in technology.
 After your initial contact at a recent event, you received a proposal to assist the organization with the placement of their street teams leading up to their annual summer gala.